open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Info

-An [OpenMetrics Info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#info) metric MUST be converted to an OTLP Gauge.
+An [OpenMetrics Info](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#info) metric MUST be converted to an OTLP Gauge unless it is the "target" info metric, which is used to populate [resource attributes](#resource-attributes).
 An OpenMetrics Info can be thought of as a special-case of the OpenMetrics Gauge which has a value of 1, and whose labels generally stays constant over the life of the process.

 #### StateSet